Converting a Cargo Trailer into a Travel Trailer – Mold Preventative, Low-Toxin Design

 Floors

-For now I’m using these mats on the floor temporarily.
+I used these mats on the floor temporarily.
 They smell like straw.

 Heating, Cooling, Lighting, Laundry:

-- In the summer I will use a portable AC, I like this one for the level of offgassing.
-I throw them away every fall as they tend to go moldy after one season or two and I have nowhere to store them.
+- I throw them away every fall as they tend to go moldy after one season or two and I have nowhere to store them.

-- I’m using this clothes dryer to dry my clothes and I love it.
-I don’t want to add humidity in the trailer so I am using it outside undercover.
-It works well even in humid and cold outdoor temperatures (and it’s not as mini as it looks).
+- I used it outside undercover for a while, while I was camping or in the trailer.
+They work well even in humid and cold outdoor temperatures.
 I have used this successfully down to freezing.
 I have not tried it much before freezing but I’m still really happy with it.

 Kitchen: